locationtech/geotrellis/docs/tutorials/etl.md

 Notice that the network name was derived from the name of the directory in which the `docker-compose up` command was run.
 The `--net=tmp_default` switch connects the just-started container to the bridge network that the GeoDocker cluster is running on.
-The `-v $SPARK_HOME:/spark:ro` mounts our local Spark installation at `/spark` within the container so that we can use it.
+The `-v $SPARK_HOME:/spark:ro` switch mounts our local Spark installation at `/spark` within the container so that we can use it.
 The `-v /tmp:/tmp` switch mounts our host `/tmp` directory into the container so that we can use the data and jar files that are there.

 Within the just-started container, we can now perform the ingest: